Champagne Leclerc Briant - Abyss 2018 avec étui

 Wine rated (2026 guide) 97/100

-This Epernay-based brand, a pioneer of organic viticulture in Champagne, was founded by the Leclerc family in 1872, and enjoyed a renaissance under the aegis of Pascal Leclerc Briant in the 1990s and 2000s.
-In 2012, the trading house was bought by an American couple, Mark Nunnelly and Denise Dupré, who were passionate about Champagne and the French art of living.
-Today, the house has found a brilliant maturity, complemented by the spectacular relaunch of Hôtel Royal Champagne.
-All the champagnes, produced using biodynamic viticulture methods, have great personality and deep, intense expression.
-Hervé Jestin, the cellar master, offers wines that arouse our admiration.
+This brand, located in Epernay, a pioneer in organic viticulture in Champagne, was created by the Leclerc family in 1872 and experienced a renaissance under the leadership of Pascal Leclerc Briant in the 1990s and 2000s.
+The trading house was bought in 2012 by an American couple, Mark Nunnelly and Denise Dupré, who are passionate about champagne and the French art of living.
+Today, the house has reached a brilliant maturity, complemented by the spectacular revival of the Hôtel Royal Champagne.
+All the champagnes, produced using biodynamic viticulture, have great personality and intense, profound expression.
+Hervé Jestin, the cellar master, offers wines that inspire our admiration.

 Decanter